smiteshdas/smiteshdas/README.md

 ## 👋 Hi, I'm Smitesh !

-A engineering undergraduate student, curious about technology and eager to explore its many dimensions.
+An undergraduate engineering student, curious about technology and eager to explore its many dimensions.

 Spent my early-teenage tinkering with Windows Batch files, trying to understand and build radio transmitters from scratch(a circuit from a random corner of internet actually worked!! ).